 Alaska & Canada

-In Anchorage, the Northern Lights can typically been seen throughout the fall, winter and spring seasons.
+In Anchorage, the Northern Lights can typically be seen throughout the fall, winter and spring seasons.
 For campers, fall may be the best time to visit, since many campgrounds are closed during the harsh winters.
-We recommend viewing the lights from the Eagle River area, either camping at Eagle River Campground, or staying in a cabin or yurt at Eagle River Nature Center.
+We recommend viewing the lights from the Eagle River area, either camping at Eagle River Campground or staying in a cabin or yurt at Eagle River Nature Center.

 If you’re in the Yellowknife area, there’s no better place to view the Northern Lights than Aurora Village.
 Late night excursions are offered to the village, where you’ll enjoy a view of the Aurora Borealis from heated seats and glowing teepees.

 There’s no shortage of Northern Lights Tours in Fairbanks, Alaska.
 Fairbanks is the largest city in inland Alaska, and it’s remote, northern location makes it an ideal destination for stargazing and seeing the aurora.
 For RV and campgrounds nearby, we recommend the Chena River State Recreation Site, which is just outside of Fairbanks.

 Whitehorse is the capital of the Yukon, making it one of the best places to visit to see the Northern Lights.
 This popular destination offers tons of aurora-focused travel packages to choose from.
 Even better, there are many quality government-operated campgrounds that are perfectly situated for Northern Lights viewing.

 Can you imagine seeing the Northern Lights dance over Mt.
 McKinley?
 Well, if you visit Denali National Park during the winter, you can!
 This incredible national park offers six campgrounds, but only Riley Creek is open year-round.
 We recommend reserving a spot in advance.
 If you’d like to see the lights, plus enjoy outdoor recreation, visiting one of our nation’s national parks is a great option.